This blog was originally published on 3/21/2023 and updated in August 2025.

 This is good advice regardless of industry or persona.
 But when emailing boomers, it’s a must.

 Don’t waste time sending them generic articles “about” senior living.
 Or how to evaluate senior living.
 Or what to look for in a senior living community.
-That stuff has been done to death.
+That stuff is played out.
 No doubt, you’ve likely covered some of these topics on your blog (which is OK).

-You want to make the content in your emails so irresistible that they have no real choice but to click through.
+You want to make the content in your emails so irresistible that they have no real choice but to read and click through.

 Some quick-hitting examples: